 May Have a Steeper Learning Curve

 Admittedly, nowadays, the vast majority of the top cryptocurrency exchange platforms aim to make their services as approachable and beginner-friendly as possible.
-It’s a very logical thing to do, too - as discussed in the introductory part of this Uphold review, there’s a huge influx of new people entering the cryptocurrency market.
+It’s a very logical thing to do, too, as discussed in the introductory part of this Uphold review, there’s a huge influx of new people entering the cryptocurrency market.

 “New people” usually means that there’s going to be a lot of confusion floating around.
-If your exchange is able to present itself as being approachable and super-simple to start using, chances are that it’s going to attract a lot of attention, and as a result, traction.
+If your exchange is able to present itself as being approachable and super-simple to start using, chances are that it’s going to attract a lot of attention, and as a result, transactions.

 Well, with the Uphold wallet and exchange, this isn’t completely the case.
-Multiple customer Uphold reviews report the platform being a bit tricky to figure out at first, especially if you have zero prior experience with crypto trading (or cryptocurrencies in general, for that matter).
+Multiple Uphold reviews report the platform being a bit tricky to figure out at first, especially if you have zero prior experience with crypto trading (or cryptocurrencies in general, for that matter).

 This is partly due to all of the additional features and trading tools mentioned earlier in the review.
 With such a wide range of assets and the ability to trade between different asset classes, navigating the platform can feel overwhelming.

-Limited Customer Support
+No Live Customer Support

 Customer support is an essential part of any cryptocurrency exchange - that’s pretty obvious.
-If you come across any technical issues, or are stuck with your transaction, customer support is the very first place you’ll want to turn to.
+If you come across any technical issues or are stuck with your transaction, customer support is the very first place you’ll want to turn to.

 That’s all fine and dandy.
 However, you might come across situations where you need help then and there - in other words, a problem that needs to be resolved ASAP.